mabruzzo/pairstat/docs/source/Usage.rst

 In both cases, positions should be specified in a 2D array, with a shape ``(3,N)``, where ``N`` specifies the number of points and ``3`` specifies the number of dimensions.

-When using ``pyvsf.vsf_props``, the values specify vector quantities (usually velocity) that have the same number of dimensions as the position.
+When using ``pairstat.vsf_props``, the values specify vector quantities (usually velocity) that have the same number of dimensions as the position.
 In this case, the shape of ``val_a`` must match ``pos_a.shape`` and (if applicable) the shape of ``val_b`` must match ``pos_b.shape``.

-When using ``pyvsf.twopoint_correlation``, the values specify scalar quantities.
+When using ``pairstat.twopoint_correlation``, the values specify scalar quantities.
 In this case, ``val_a``  should be a 1D array with a shape ``(pos_a.shape[1],)``.
 When it isn't ``None``, ``val_b`` should be a 1D array with a shape ``(pos_b.shape[1],)``.